-If you’re unsure of how to avoid an overtired baby, check out this baby wake time chart.
+If you’re unsure of how frequently your newborn should be napping, check out this baby wake time chart.

 This is such a genius idea.
 If you’ve ever kept your hand on your baby until she was asleep and then ever so gently removed your hand, all while begging the Lord that she will stay asleep, then you will so appreciate this tip.

 And if you have a baby who simply wants to be held at all times, read more here about the baby won’t sleep unless held.

 I know your baby is the cutest baby who ever lived, but in the middle of the night, you need to ignore that fact.
 Don’t make eye contact, don’t talk, don’t stimulate in any way.

 Keep the lights low, TV off, and even if your baby wants to party at 4am, I suggest staying in the room and standing your ground until your baby finally gives in and goes back to sleep.

 8. Put One Of Your Shirts Near Baby At Night

 One of the first senses that your baby develops is her sense of smell (pretty cool, right?).
 If your baby can smell you while she’s sleeping, she will be more likely to feel safe and to sleep peacefully.